-- Arch employs its established underwriting, pricing, and risk management procedures for the Somers portfolio on the same basis as it does for its own portfolio - Somers and Arch have agreed a set of guidelines ("Underwriting Guidelines") pursuant to which Underwriting Risk is to be managed.
-The Underwriting Guidelines are monitored and reviewed to ensure compliance with Somers' objectives and risk tolerances set out therein - As part of the Services Agreement between Arch and Somers, there is regular reporting of individual bound contracts, Probable Maximum Losses for Property Catastrophe Exposures, Realistic Disaster Scenarios, and other data points. - The Group conducts quarterly loss liability reviews reflecting the input from the Arch reserving process, our 3rd party actuarial firm, as well as our own analyses
+- Arch employs its established underwriting, pricing, and risk management procedures for the Somers portfolio on the same basis as it does for its own portfolio - Business assumed by Somers is governed by the Underwriting Guidelines within the Services Agreements with Arch, approved by the Board.
+Through the Services Agreements, Arch is bound to write business for Somers using Arch underwriting policies and procedures.
+Monitoring and control activities are split between those performed at Arch and those performed at Somers - As part of the Services Agreement between Arch and Somers, there is regular reporting of individual bound contracts, Probable Maximum Losses for Property Catastrophe Exposures, Realistic Disaster Scenarios, and other data points

-The Group measures and monitors the underwriting results utilizing its own procedures including risk aggregation, Somers specific underwriting stressed scenarios, and actual performance relative to expectations
+- The Group conducts quarterly loss liability reviews reflecting the input from the Arch reserving process, our own analyses and, at least on an annual basis, our third party actuarial firm - The Group measures and monitors the underwriting results utilizing its own procedures including risk aggregation, Somers specific underwriting stressed scenarios, and actual performance relative to expectations